Meet Our Staff

 Formerly a pediatric nurse for 20 years, Sue cared for infants through young adults.
 While working at hospitals, Sue realized how much she enjoyed the teaching aspect of nursing and the opportunity to work with a child and their family.
-At ETC, she continues to make the kind of differences she most appreciates.
+At BTC, she continues to make the kind of differences she most appreciates.

 Lorie Pivetz, R.N., B.S.N.

 Lorie is a practicing nurse in a major hospital.
 Most of Lorieʼs 30 years of nursing experience has been in maternity, caring for moms with high-risk pregnancies and newborns.
-The Enuresis Treatment Center is an ideal environment wherein she demonstrates her skills and experience to help guide families through the program.
+The Bedwetting Treatment Center is an ideal environment wherein she demonstrates her skills and experience to help guide families through the program.
 She also has a personal interest in helping families, as one of her own sons suffered with bedwetting.

 Theresa Ray, R.N., B.S.N.

 Theresa has practiced in major hospitals in the Medical-Surgical field for more than 20 years.
-She enjoys the teaching aspect of her job, which led her to the Enuresis Treatment Center.
+She enjoys the teaching aspect of her job, which led her to the Bedwetting Treatment Center.
 Theresa finds it very rewarding to help families through this difficult time.
 She enjoys being able to see the outcome of her guidance and teaching.

 Mary Anne Rice, R.N.